 On all longer dogsledding adventures and expeditions you will have great possibility to watch for Polar lights, for example Dog sledding Adventure and Northern lights.

-For those who only want a short adventure we also offer an overnight tour with dog sled or a 3 hour Northern Lights tour with dog sled.
+For those who only want a short adventure we also offer an Overnight Tour with Dog Sled.

 Learn more about the Northern Lights